Make a reservationPowered by OpenTable

 Upon moving to Charlotte, North Carolina, in 2002, Lynch worked at new American bistro Ethan’s, meeting farmer Sammy Koenigsberg of New Town Farms.
 “Seeing his produce, the chickens he was raising and the flavors he was cultivating from the earth just blew my mind,” Lynch recalls.
 “Before I knew it I was spending all my days off there to help.
 My attention shifted to the product and how it got to the plate.”

 Lynch’s relationship with Charlotte’s sustainable farming community and the local dining culture grew from there, and in 2012 he accomplished his dream of starting his own restaurant with the opening of 5Church in the heart of Uptown Charlotte.
-He has since garnered many accolades, such as Charlotte Magazine’s Best Chef award in 2013, 2014 and 2015.
+He has since garnered many accolades, such as Thrillist' Charlotte's Chef of the Year in 2016 and the Charlotte Magazine’s Best Chef award in 2013, 2014, 2015, and most recently in 2018.
+Lynch participated on Season 14 of Bravo's Top Chef and made history by becoming the first Cheftestant to give up his immunity.

 His cuisine at 5Church speaks to the diversity of the restaurants’ owners and is a hybrid of flavors from all over the world tied together with traditional culinary techniques and a philosophy of showcasing the ingredients rather than overproducing them.
-With the opening of two more 5Church locations in Charleston, South Carolina, and Atlanta, Georgia, he makes his mark in all three markets by offering both signature dishes as well as items that speak to each city’s geographical differences, from more meat-centric meals in Charlotte to a larger seafood selection in Charleston to playful, envelope-pushing dishes that reflect the unique cultural melting pot that is Atlanta.
+Now overseeing second 5Church location in Charleston, South Carolina and most recently Sophia's Lounge in Charlotte, North Carolina, he makes his mark in both markets by offering both signature dishes as well as items that speak to each city’s geographical differences, from more meat-centric meals in Charlotte to a larger seafood selection in Charleston.

 Owner – Marketing Director

-For the past six years, Alejandro Torio has been keeping the party alive in Charlotte.
-His talent for providing the charming Southern town with fresh entertainment concepts and cultivating a cutting-edge ambience draws diners into 5Church before they even realize just how badly they’ll want to stay.
+For the past eight years, Alejandro Torio has been keeping the party alive in Charlotte.
+His talent for providing the charming Southern town with fresh entertainment concepts and cultivating a cutting-edge ambiance draws diners into 5Church before they even realize how badly they’ll want to stay.

 Prior to moving to Charlotte in 2010, he co-produced numerous events featuring talents such as the Beastie Boys, DJ Mark Ronson and Moby.
 During this time, Torio also hosted weekly events at hot spots like Lotus, Centro-Fly and Marquee, earning himself a reputation as New York City's best promoter.
-With such a strong background in event production and promotion, Torio has seamlessly translated his past experience into hospitality brand management with 5Church Group (owner of 5Church and Nan and Byron’s).
+With such a strong background in event production and promotion, Torio has seamlessly translated his past experience into hospitality brand management with 5Church Group (owner of 5Church Charlotte, 5Church Charleston, and Sophia's Lounge).

-Now, Torio handles the marketing and promotions for the whole company, which includes all three 5Church locations (Charlotte, Charleston and Atlanta).
+Now, Torio handles the marketing and promotions for the whole company, which includes 5Church Charlotte, 5Church Charleston, and Sophia's Lounge.
 He also serves as the communications liaison.
-The brand that Torio has developed for 5Church has garnered attention from such reputable news sources as The New York Times, The New Yorker, The Washington Post and the Chicago Tribune.
+The brand that Torio has developed for 5Church has garnered attention from such reputable news sources as The New York Times, The New Yorker, The Washington Post, Travel and Leisure, and the Chicago Tribune.

 A master of brand rollouts and grassroots campaigns, Torio’s greatest strengths are his ability to form genuine relationships and create a buzz about town.
 “I think restaurants are successful because of the personalities involved,” he says.
 “My partners and I are always at our restaurants, and we all bring something different to the table.
 As a group, we are able to combine our talents to wow guests from the start and make them want to stay for more than just a meal.
 We believe that dining out should be an event.”